jtnystrom/Discount/README.md

 Discount counts k-mers by constructing super k-mers (supermers) and shuffling these into bins.
 Each bin corresponds to a minimizer, which is the minimal m-mer for some m < k in each k-mer, for some ordering of a minimizer set.
-The selection of minimizers does not affect k-mer counting results, but can have a big effect on performance.
+The choice of minimizer set and ordering does not affect k-mer counting results, but can have a big effect on performance.
 By default, Discount will use internal minimizers, which are packaged into the jar from the [resources/PASHA](resources/PASHA) directory.
-These are available for k >= 19, m= 9,10,11.
+These are universal hitting sets, available for k >= 19, m=9,10,11.
+By default, they will be ordered by sampled frequency in the dataset being analysed, prioritising uncommon minimizers over common ones.

 We provide some additional minimizer sets at https://jnpsolutions.io/minimizers.
 You can also generate your own set using PASHA (described below).